Florida Shooting Survivor David Hogg Thanks Online Conspiracy Theorists For Helping To Amplify His Message

 It was this anti-gun campaign led by Hogg and fellow Florida shooting survivors that apparently made the 17-year-old a target for alt-right conspiracy theorists.
 According to Hogg, the baseless nonsense conspiracy theories targeting himself and his motives have done nothing more than force conspiracy theorists to be exposed for how “disgusting they are.”

 “The fact that they’re calling out me, as a witness of this horrifying incident, that I’m a crisis actor?… I feel for those people, honestly.
 They’ve lost faith in America.
 But we certainly haven’t.
-And that’s ok, because we’re going to outlive them,” he added.”
+And that’s ok, because we’re going to outlive them.”

 David Hogg is not the only Marjory Stonemason Douglas High School shooting survivor that has suffered from massive backlash for their anti-gun stance following the so-called “Valentine’s Day massacre.”
 As Daily Mail reports, 17-year-old Cameron Kasky, who is credited with creating the #NeverAgain hashtag following the deadly shooting, has quit Facebook after receiving death threats.